 What Is a C Wire and What Does It Do on a Thermostat?

-You can ascertain if you have a C wire by doing the following:
+You can find out if you have a C wire by doing the following:

 - Cut power to the thermostat at the breaker.

-- Take off the thermostat and look at the wiring.
+- Remove the thermostat and check the wiring.

 Do Nest or ecobee Need a C Wire?

 Two of the best-selling brands are the Nest smart thermostat and ecobee smart thermostat.
 If you have two to four wires, these thermostats might work for your home.

 Nest says its thermostats are created to need not a lot of power and can often share it with your home comfort system.
 However, you may need to have a pro like Select Comfort Systems add a C wire with the Nest Thermostat E or Nest Learning Thermostat if you’re experiencing power problems or a battery that’s frequently drained.

 ecobee connects with 24-volt systems (ones with three to six thermostat wires) and includes a C wire adaptor.
 So, you’re covered if you don’t have a thermostat C wire.

 Rely on Select Comfort Systems for Your Smart Thermostat Installation Needs